z3dd4-de/SigmaNotificationApp/README.md

 ## Features
 - Can be minimized and waits idle beneath the clock on a Windows system.
 - Languages: German and English
-- Help.html which can be browsed via the help menu.
-Available only in German, but with much more information about the features.
+- Help(_en).html which can be browsed via the help menu.
+Contains more information available in German and English.
 - Stores data in a JSON file, optimized to be imported into BikeDB2026, but could also be used for other applications.
 - Weather data from https://OpenWeatherMap.org can be stored in the JSON file if an API key is available.
 Free to use with <= 1000 API requests per day.